frequency-chain/docs/pages/Networks/RunningCollators.md

       - Returns the new public key
     - Manually Generated via `subkey generate`
       - Add to the node with `author_insertKey` (localhost or "unsafe" RPC required)
-1. Register a session key
+1. Register a Session Key
     - Submit the Extrinsic: `session.setKeys`
       - Sender: The Controller Account
       - keys: Address of the new Session Key
       - proof: `0x` (Yes, it is empty)
-    - New session keys do not become active until the next session (every ~6h)
+    - New session keys do not become active until the next session (every ~6h).
-    - It is also possible for your session key to match your Controller Account, but not suggested for production
+    - While it is possible for your session key to match your Controller Account, but not recommended.
-1. Wait until the relay chain and parachain are up to date and synced
+1. Wait until the Relay Chain and parachain are up to date and synced.

 #### See [Troubleshooting](./Troubleshooting.md) for help when things go wrong.